Safety Information

 - Evacuate and stay clear of the fire.

-You should do the following is the alarm sounds in your building.
+You should do the following if the alarm sounds in your building:

 - Feel the door from top to bottom.
 If it is hot, do not proceed.